At a Glance: The legal dispute over release of Trump's taxes

 A White House official released a statement in the minutes before Maddow's show aired, declaring "you know you are desperate for ratings when you are willing to violate the law to push a story about two pages of tax returns from over a decade ago."

-The statement goes on to declare that the returns were "illegally published" and then claims, in a fit of Trumpian hyperbole, that it is "totally illegal to steal and publish tax returns."
+The statement goes on to declare that the returns were "illegally published" and then claims that it is "totally illegal to steal and publish tax returns."

 Trump, who is famously litigious, threatened lawsuits as recently as last October against women who came forward to accuse him of sexual harassment or misconduct, though he never followed through.
 It was not immediately clear if he would order a probe into the release of the 2005 returns.